 What you need to provide with your application

-- a completed temporary event notice application (and privacy statement if applying by post).
+- a completed temporary event notice application.
 The temporary events notice form will provide us with information regarding details of your event including the licensable activities, the event period, the times when activities will take place, the maximum number of people proposed to be allowed on the premises and any other required matters

 - fee of £21